TheQuack45/MathToWords/README.md

 # MathToWords

-This is a simple program that takes in an expression in algebraic (infix) notation and outputs it in words.
+This is a simple program that takes in an expression in algebraic (infix) notation and outputs it in a well-defined, English word format.

 My word notation is essentially Polish notation/prefix notation in words.
 It will never be ambiguous, but it isn't all that easy for humans to keep track of.
 This program and format is mostly intended as a little toy project, but the format could theoretically be used for a more natural, but defined, way to speak mathematical expressions.